 It is against this background that on annual basis, uThukela district municipality is supposed to hold the Disability summit.
-The last Summit was held in 2016 and the plan is to have it in the 2022/2023 financial year.
+The last Summit was held in 2016 and the plan was to have it in the 2022/2023 financial year but due to financial constrains the summit did not happen.